VibeCoder01/ConsentFormFetcher/README.md

 ### 2. Main User Interface (`src/app/page.tsx`)

 -   **Patient Details Form**: A form is displayed on the sidebar allowing the user to input patient details (name, DOB, address, etc.).
 The hospital name is a dropdown to ensure consistency.
 This data is managed in the main page's state.
--   **Clinician Selection**: A dropdown menu in the sidebar allows the user to select a clinician from the list managed in `staff.json`.
+-   **Clinician and Macmillan Contact Selection**: Two dropdown menus in the sidebar allow the user to select a clinician and a Macmillan contact from the list managed in `staff.json`.
 -   **Form List**: The application reads `consent-forms.json` and displays the available forms in a categorized, accordion-style list.

 ### 3. PDF Interaction and Pre-population